open-formulieren/open-forms/docs/configuration/general/cookies.rst

 By default, Open Forms only uses (first party) `strictly necessary cookies`_ (although sometimes confusingly called "functionality cookies").
-These cookies are needed to make Open Forms work: The browser should remembers which form someone is currently doing and whether you are authenticated in or not.
+These cookies are needed to make Open Forms work: the browser has to remember which form someone is currently filling out and whether you are authenticated or not.

 For this purpose, Open Forms does not require consent according to the `GDPR`_ (although local laws may differ in this aspect).
 You are encouraged to at least